• Home

 The first part of your active shooter kit should be a plate carrier with rifle-rated plates.

 In fact, it is my strong recommendation that the plate carrier is your active shooter “bag.”
+Instead of your gear being at the bottom of a tote, the contents of your active shooter response bag are all right at hand.

 A situation where a suspect is actively killing people requires an immediate response with as much force as you can bring to bear to stop the murders.
 Therefore, I believe the active shooter kit is different from the traditional bail out bag.
 Read my article Active Shooter Bag vs Bail Out Bag for additional information.

-First Plate Carrier with AR500 Plates
+Plate Carrier with AR500 Plates for police officers responding to active shooter events

 A plate carrier will allow you to carry everything you need for an immediate response while also giving you protection against rifle rounds.

-My first pick for a MOLLE carrier is the 5.11 TacTec plate carrier.
-I would then fit it with the Spartan Armor Systems Level III+ Quad Curve plates.
-The plates are thin – only 0.5″ – and relatively light at 4.9 pounds each.
-Yet the plates are able to stop all NIJ Level III rounds and the 5.56 NATO M855A1 and 7.62×39 Armor Piercing Incendiary rounds.
+I would then fit it with the Spartan Armor Hercules LITE Level RF2/III+ lightweight plates.
+The plates are relatively thin and relatively light at 5 pounds each.
+Yet the company rates the plates as able to stop all NIJ Level RF2 rounds including:

 I have more details along with alternative recommendations in my Best Active Shooter Bag for Police article.

-Weapons & Ammunition
+Weapons & Ammunition for Active Shooter Situations

 If at all possible, qualify with and carry a rifle in your squad.
 They offer the best precision for stopping a killer at any reasonable distance.

 Many departments issue rifles and others authorize them for officers who invest their own money.
 If you can – carry a rifle.
+And then keep extra mags of ammo

 If you don’t have a rifle, but can carry a shotgun – do it.
 A shotgun doesn’t have the same reach or precision as an AR-15.
 However, it is a devastating weapon with either buckshot or slugs.

 Rifled slug ammunition offers acceptable accuracy out to around 100 yards.
 Prior to issuing rifles, my department had us qualify with our 12 gauge pumps at that range.
+Like with the rifle, keep extra ammo in your bag.

 Magpul PMAG in Active Shooter Response Kit